Gum Disease Treatment San Antonio

 Illustrated dental instrument removing plaque buildup from teeth

 Scaling and root planing are usually done as a combination treatment for infected gums.
-To minimize discomfort, we administer a local anesthetic to numb the treated areas.
+To minimize discomfort, we administer a local anesthetic to numb the treatment areas.
 Scaling is the first step.
-We use manual dental tools and ultrasonic scalers to loosen and remove deposits of plaque, tartar, and bacteria from above and below the gum line.
+We use manual dental tools and ultrasonic scalers to loosen and remove deposits of plaque, tartar, and bacteria from above and below the gumline.
 The loosened material is then flushed away with water.

 Laser Periodontal Treatment